clundin25/caliptra-mcu-sw/docs/src/spdm.md

     /// # Returns
     /// A `ChunkResult` containing the chunk handle(u8) if successful pub fn init(&mut self, large_rsp: LargeMsgResponse, large_rsp_size: usize) -> ChunkResult<u8>;

+    /// Is large message response in progress
+    ///
+    /// # Returns
+    /// Returns `true` if a large response is currently in progress, otherwise `false`
+    // Is large message response in progress pub fn in_progress(&self) -> bool;
 }
 ```

 ### Large Request Transfer
 Large request messages, such as `SET_CERTIFICATE` requests, are also divided into smaller chunks.

 For these large requests, the requester transmits a `CHUNK_SEND` message containing the unique `Handle` associated with the request and the relevant information for chunk 0.
 The responder then initializes the `LargeRequestCtx` using the provided chunk data and provides the `CHUNK_SEND_ACK` response.
-This is followed by a series of `CHUNK_SEND` and `CHUNK_SEND_ACK` until the last chunk.
+This is followed by a series of `CHUNK_SEND` and `CHUNK_SEND_ACK` until the last chunk is transmitted.
 Upon identifying the type of large request from the chunks, the appropriate request handler is invoked and is provided as response to the last `CHUNK_SEND` request from requester.
-TBD
+**TBD**